Implementing Active Ranking

 VI.
 Validation

-After the design stabilized, we ran simulations to validate the approach quantitatively.
+After the design stabilized, we ran simulations to validate the approach.
 We generated items with known power-law weights, simulated judges making noisy Bradley-Terry comparisons, and measured how well the ranking engine recovered the true ordering.

-Our independent variable was votes per item (vpi): the average number of comparisons each item participates in.
-We wanted to know how many votes we needed to get before we could publicize the results.
-Results showed that with active selection, Spearman rank correlation reaches 0.95+ at around 12 vpi for most distributions.
-Random pair selection requires significantly more data to reach the same accuracy.
+Our independent variable was votes per item (vpi): the total number of votes divided by the total number of items.
+Simulation results showed that with active selection, Spearman rank correlation reaches 0.95+ at around 10-12 vpi for most distributions.

-The simulation served two purposes.
-It helped balance the relative weighting of the three terms, confirming that the range-matching intuition from manual tuning was correct.
-And it gave us confidence in the votes-per-item target, by showing that an accurate ordering can be reliably recoverred within our vote budget.
+The simulation helped balance the relative weighting of the three terms, confirming that the range-matching intuition from manual tuning was correct.
+It also gave us confidence in the votes-per-item target, by showing that an accurate ordering can be reliably recovered within our vote budget, and let us publicize the results with confidence.

-For a set of 50 items, 12 vpi means about 300 total votes, or 30 judges each making 10 comparisons.
-At 30 seconds per comparison, that’s 5 minutes per judge.
-This is close to the Pairwise Paradigm’s \(O(k \cdot 10)\) estimate, achieved through a different mechanism than originally proposed.
+For a set of 30 items, 10 vpi means 300 total votes, or 15 judges each making 20 comparisons.
+At 30 seconds per comparison, that’s 10 minutes per judge.
+This is identical to The Pairwise Paradigm’s \(10k\) estimate, although achieved through a different mechanism than originally proposed.

 VII.
 Reflections